jamalmazrui/DisabilityEmployment/ReadMe.md

 A collection of federal publications supporting employment of people with disabilities\
 Distributed by Jamal Mazrui on February 17, 2019

 This project is a downloadable collection of U.S. government publications supporting employment of people with disabilities.
-American copyright law does not protect works created by the government.
+Since American copyright law does not protect works created by the government, sharing this material is encouraged to facilitate jobs for all.
 Over 300 publications created by the following agencies are included:

 - [Department of Education](https://www.ed.gov/)
 - [Department of Health and Human Services](https://www.hhs.gov/)